 Columbus Public Health provides food safety classes that will assist in educating your employees.
-We provide a Level 1 food safety class (4 hours) which reviews the basics of food safety and requirements of the Ohio Uniform Food Code.
+We provide a Person In Charge class (4 hours) which reviews the basics of food safety and requirements of the Ohio Uniform Food Code.
 We also provide the nationally recognized ServSafe® course (16 hours), recommended for all managers.